Is a Correction Looming Ahead for Globalstar Inc. (GSAT)

-Globalstar Inc. (AMEX:GSAT) went down by -6.25% from its latest closing price compared to the recent 1-year high of $2.98.
-The company’s stock price has collected -4.76% of loss in the last five trading sessions.
+Globalstar Inc. (AMEX:GSAT) changed by 0.00% from its latest closing price compared to the recent 1-year high of $2.98.
+The company’s stock price has collected -2.34% of loss in the last five trading sessions.
 Press Release reported on 11/17/21 that University of Toronto Trash Team Chooses Globalstar SmartOne C Satellite Trackers to Reveal Pathways of Plastic Pollution in Lake Ontario

 Is It Worth Investing in Globalstar Inc. (AMEX :GSAT) Right Now?